 Kids develop self-control at different rates.
 Some just take longer than others.
 Until they catch up, they have a harder time managing behavior than their peers.

 But sometimes, kids struggle with self-control because of underlying challenges.
-A common cause of self-control problems is ADHD.
-So is trouble with sensory processing.
+A common cause of self-control problems is

 Stressful events or situations can also create problems with self-control.
 Kids may act out as a response to what’s going on in their life.